Dark Data in Policy Research: A €2 Billion Problem

-We call this "dark data"—institutional knowledge that is collected, processed, and stored, but never used for insight.
+We call this "Dark Data"—institutional knowledge that is collected, processed, and stored, but never used for insight.
+It sits in email attachments, legacy SharePoint sites, and forgotten folders.
 In 2024, reports indicated that as much as 55% to 73% of enterprise data is dark.
-It sits in SharePoint folders, forgotten email threads, and archived PDFs.
+It is "Write Once, Read Never."

 The High Cost of Amnesia

-By indexing your "cold" data into a semantic knowledge base, you reactive it.
-Suddenly, a policy brief from three years ago becomes part of the active context for today's decision.
-You stop treating your archive like a graveyard and start treating it like a brain.
+By indexing your "cold" data into a semantic knowledge base like Answerable, you reactivate it.
+You make it discoverable by your AI agents.
+You stop treating your archive like a graveyard and start treating it like a queryable brain.
+Suddenly, that $50,000 report from five years ago is contributing to today's strategy.

 Make your research answerable.